jipp/i2cSensorLib/README.md

 [![Build Status](https://travis-ci.org/jipp/i2cSensorLib.svg?branch=master)](https://travis-ci.org/jipp/i2cSensorLib)

 # i2cSensorLib
-The library has the goal to provide the same command syntax for different sensors.
+The library has the goal to provide the same command syntax for different i2c connected sensors.
 It can be used by Arduino IDE or PlatformIO.

 ## supported architectures
  * esp8266
+ * avr

 ## supported sensors (and compatible)
 - [X] BH1750